Robust-Wide: Robust Watermarking against Instruction-driven Image Editing

 \section{Experiments}

 \textbf{Datasets.} To train the embedding and extracting networks, we adopt 20k image-instruction pairs from the dataset used in InstructPix2Pix.
 We also select 1.2k additional samples that do not overlap with the above training data for evaluation by default.
-Besides, we collect some real-world images from the Internet, which cover 6 types (\ie, person, animal, object, architecture, painting, and scenery) and each type has 5 images.
-Then, we use InstructPix2Pix to edit these images based on 6 instructions and generate 8 images per instruction to finally obtain 1.44k edited images for testing.
+Besides, we collect some real-world images from the Internet, which cover 6 types (\ie, person, animal, object, architecture, painting, and scenery) and each type has 5 images which can be found in the supplementary material.
+Then, we use InstructPix2Pix \cite{brooks2023instructpix2pix} \zj{by default} to edit these images based on 6 instructions and generate 8 images per instruction to finally obtain 1.44k edited images for testing.

 \textbf{Implementation Details.} We train all our models on a single A6000 GPU, with a learning rate of 1e-3, batch size of 2, and total steps of 20,000.
 We use the AdamW optimizer with a cosine scheduler of 400 warm-up steps.
 Images used for training and evaluation are all 512$\times$512 by default.
 For the configurations of \ModuleName, we adopt the Euler sampler, with 20 inference steps, the text guidance scale $s_T$=10.0, and image guidance scale $s_I$=1.5.